v6d-io/v6d/modules/graph/grin/docs/README.md

 ### Label
 - GRIN does NOT distinguish label on vertices and edges, that means a vertex and an edge may have a same label.
 - However the storage can tell GRIN whether labels are enabled in vertices or edges seperatedly with macros of `WITH_VERTEX_LABEL` and `WITH_EDGE_LABEL` respectively.

+### Order
+- GRIN provides sorted vertex list assumptions.
+- GRIN also assumes that if a vertex list sorted, then there is complete ordering for the vertices from the list.
+- Sorted vertex list faciliates computations like vertex list join and data structures like vertex array which uses vertex as the index of the array.

 ### Reference
 - GRIN introduces the reference concept in partitioned graph.
 It stands for the reference of an instance that can